Search

 • Abnormalities of cranial nerves (other than hearing loss)

-Interpretation of findings: Many causes of hearing loss (eg, cerumen, injury, significant noise exposure, infectious sequelae, drugs) are readily apparent based on results of the examination (see Table 3: Hearing Loss: Some Causes of Acquired Hearing Loss Tables).
+Many causes of hearing loss (eg, cerumen, injury, significant noise exposure, infectious sequelae, drugs) are readily apparent based on results of the history and examination (see table Some Causes of Acquired Hearing Loss Some Causes of Acquired Hearing Loss Some Causes of Acquired Hearing Loss ).

 Associated findings are helpful in diagnosing the remaining small number of patients in whom no clear cause can be found.
-Those who have focal neurologic abnormalities are of particular concern.
+Patients who have focal neurologic abnormalities are of particular concern.
 The 5th or 7th cranial nerve or both are often affected by tumors that involve the 8th nerve, so loss of facial sensation and weak jaw clench (5th) and hemifacial weakness and taste abnormalities (7th) point to a lesion in that area.
-Signs of autoimmune disorders, maxillofacial malformations, and renal dysfunction may suggest these disorders as a cause.
+Signs of autoimmune disorders (eg, joint swelling or pain, eye inflammation) or renal dysfunction may suggest these disorders as a cause.
+Maxillofacial malformations may suggest a genetic or developmental abnormality.

 • Audiologic tests